All the Countries Where You Can RV

 A post shared by @ahouseofmonks on

-(This is a random photo I found on Instagram of someone who took a road trip in Chile for their honeymoon.
-It looks incredible!)
+This is a random photo I found on Instagram of someone who took a road trip in Chile for their honeymoon.
+It looks incredible!

 Colombia, Ecuador, Uruguay, Peru, Argentina

-What I do know is that the tour company I researched recommends a 4×4 vehicle under 35 ft long that is fully self-contained with a note that says “expect no hook-up facilities” on the continent.
+Mostly, you can find tour companies that will take you on guided trips across South America.
+The tour company I researched recommends a 4×4 vehicle under 35 ft long that is fully self-contained with a note that says “expect no hook-up facilities” on the continent.
 You should also travel with brand new tires and a potable water purifier.

 View this post on Instagram